Spring HVAC Maintenance for North Texas: Complete Seasonal Transition Checklist

 Frequently Asked Questions

 Q: When should I schedule spring HVAC maintenance in North Texas?
 A: Schedule service in early to mid-March before peak pollen season and before cooling demands begin.
-Early scheduling ensures availability and allows time for any needed repairs.
+Early scheduling make sures availability and allows time for any needed repairs.

 Q: How often should I change my air filter during spring?
 A: During peak pollen season (March-May), check filters every 2 weeks and replace every 2-4 weeks depending on conditions.
 High pollen days may require more frequent changes.

 Q: Should I run my AC during mild spring weather?
-A: Yes, run your AC periodically during mild weather to verify proper operation and identify any problems before peak cooling season begins.
+A: Yes, run your AC periodically during mild weather to check proper operation and spot any problems before peak cooling season begins.

 Q: What should I do if my AC isn’t cooling properly during the first use?
 A: Turn off the system immediately and call for professional service.
 Do not attempt repairs on refrigerant or electrical systems.
 Early season problems often indicate winter damage or maintenance needs.